 During a brief hiatus from her work at Tom Sawyer Software in 2003, Wendy was a lecturer in the School of Information Technologies at the University of Sydney in Australia, where she taught algorithms and data structures and researched the use of graph visualization technologies in bioinformatics.

-Austris Krastins leads the development of Tom Sawyer Software's newest product, which is yet to be released.
+Austris Krastins leads the development of numerous Tom Sawyer Software products, such as Tom Sawyer Business Process and Tom Sawyer Model-Based Engineering.
 He also helps the company to define streamlined engineering processes, standards, and best practices, working closely with the Operations Director.

 Austris joined Tom Sawyer Software as a Software Engineer in 2005, and was one of the early developers of the company's flagship product, Tom Sawyer Perspectives.
 He continues to be closely involved in the development of Tom Sawyer Perspectives throughout all of its releases.
 Soon after joining the company, Austris also helped to establish a branch office in Riga, Latvia and has managed its operations and growing staff for nearly 10 years.